epinio/epinio/README.md

 2. [Installation using a Custom Domain](./docs/user/tutorials/install_epinio_customDNS.md)

 - For test and production environments.
-You will define a system domain, e.g. **test.example.com**.
+You will have to define a system domain, e.g. **test.example.com**.

 ### Installation on Specific Kubernetes Offerings